nitinkc/nitinkc.github.io/_posts/Java/2022-11-18-java-method-reference.md

 | **Ref. to an instance method of a particular object** <br />Produces a lambda that takes exactly as many arguments as the method expects                                                                 |(param) -> object.instanceMethod(param) 		  | () -> someString.toUpperCase() <br/> (a,b) -> myApp.appendStrings(a,b) <br/> () -> obj.test()            | someObject::instanceMethod | someString::toUpperCase <br/> myApp::appendStrings <br/> obj :: test        |
 | **Ref. to an instance method of an arbitrary object of a particular type** <br /> Take the first argument from the lambda, and use that to invoke a method, passing remaining arguments as method params |(object, param) -> object.instanceMethod(param) | s -> s.toUpperCase() <br/> (String a, String b) -> a.compareToIgnoreCase(b)                               | SomeClass::instanceMethod  | String::toUpperCase   <br/> String::compareToIgnoreCase                     |
 | **Ref. to a constructor** <br />Takes the params of Lambda and passes them to a constructor                                                                                                              |(param) -> new ClassName(param)				  | () -> new Employee()                                                                                     | SomeClass::new             | Employee::new                                                               |

+**Instance method** are methods which can only be invoked through an object of the class.
+It needs an object if a class to be called.

 ## Reference to an instance method of a particular object